Jeannie Balenger, MS, NCC, CRC

 I’m Happy You’re Here.

-Therapy can feel awkward at first, I mean, you are talking to a complete stranger about your personal life, thoughts and feelings.
+Lets be real, therapy can feel awkward at first, I mean, you are talking to a complete stranger about the intimate details of your life.
 Before my 30s, the most exposure I had to therapy was watching all 11 seasons of Frasier.

 My role is not to tell you what is best for you but to listen to you, understand you, and provide a genuine and empathetic space that helps foster your intuition and self-trust.
-If we work together, you can expect a collaborative partnership built on trust, empathy, authenticity, a healthy amount of swearing, with humor and absurdity sprinkled in the mix.
+If we work together, you can expect a collaborative partnership built on trust, empathy, authenticity, a healthy amount of swearing and humor sprinkled in the mix.

 Populations of Interest: